 - Premarket licensing requirements, including, before clinical trials are allowed, animal studies and other preliminary work.

 - Clinical trials, with stage III trials including thousands or tens of thousands of people.

-- Post market monitoring by different government in different countries, with the ability to pull a vaccine off a market or rescind a recommendation.
+- Post-market monitoring by a different government in different countries, with the ability to pull a vaccine off a market or rescind a recommendation.

 - And, as mentioned above, studies from researchers from all around the world.

 Everybody wants safe vaccines.
 Pro-vaccine people who give vaccines to their children – of course, they want robust vaccine testing and safety studies.
 That’s why so much effort – in time, money and attention – is given to vaccine safety.
 That’s why so much thought is put into vaccine testing.
 That’s why the schedule is carefully considered and monitored and there are overlapping mechanisms in place.

 And that extensive effort is why vaccine harms are extremely rare, and why a body of literature that consists of tens of thousands of studies from all over the world shows that vaccines are very, very safe.

 Acknowledgments: I am grateful to Allison Hagood, Rene Najera, Paul Offit and Alice Warning Wasney for feedback to previous drafts.
 All errors are, of course, my own.

 Editor’s note – this article was first published in September 2015.It has undergone copyediting, fixing broken links and other issues, and general cleaning up of the article.